kpathak-0506/Kaun-Banega-Crorepati-/README.md

 # Kaun-Banega-Crorepati-
-A quiz app in python
+A quiz app in python using Tkinter